ReiyansCN/PNX2.0-EconomyAPI/README.md

 # EconomyAPI
-Core of economy system for Nukkit
+Core of economy system for PowerNukkit2.0

 ## Commands
  - /mymoney